Configure RAID Logical Volumes on Oracle Linux

 realtime =none extsz=4096 blocks=0, rtextents=0

-Note: The XFS file system cannot reduce its size after creation.
+Note: You cannot reduce the size of the XFS file system after its creation.
 However, the xfs_growfs command can enlarge it.

 Mount the RAID LV